HARRISBURG, Pa. (AP) — Bruce L. Castor Jr. answered his cellphone, but he had no time to talk.

-In his first appearance Tuesday, he stumbled early, referring to himself as the “lead prosecutor” for Trump's defense, before correcting himself, and called House managers — the real prosecutors in the case — “brilliant" and their presentation “well done.”
-He also acknowledged something the former president has not, namely that Trump lost the election.
+Still, he stumbled in his first appearance Tuesday, referring to himself as the “lead prosecutor” for Trump's defense, before correcting himself, and called House managers — the real prosecutors in the case — “brilliant" and their presentation “well done.”
+He also acknowledged something that former president has not, namely that Trump lost the election.

 Instead of arguing a legal theory, he instead tried a political one, that Democrats only brought the impeachment on because they wanted to foreclose any chance of Trump running for president again.